AnthonyAndroulakis/BiologicalMotion/README.md

 > compiled/coded by Anthony Androulakis and Ryan Joseph

 ## Quickstart:
+1) To Download this code: either use the command `git clone https://github.com/AnthonyAndroulakis/BiologicalMotion.git` or press the "Clone or Download" button and click "Download ZIP" in the dropdown menu
-1) To Check and Install Dependencies: `python3 checkdependencies.py` #if *All requirements met.* is **NOT** printed, then manually install the needed requirements (will be printed)
+2) To Check and Install Dependencies: `python3 checkdependencies.py` #if *All requirements met.* is **NOT** printed, then manually install the needed requirements (will be printed)
-2) place a video with 1 person moving about in the outputs folder
+3) place a video with 1 person moving about in the outputs folder
-3) To Generate Biological Motion txt Files: `python3 -c "import vid2txt; vid2txt.main('filename.mp4')"` where filename is your video file name
+4) To Generate Biological Motion txt Files: `python3 -c "import vid2txt; vid2txt.main('filename.mp4')"` where filename is your video file name
-4) get generated biological motion txt file from the txtbiomotion folder
+5) get generated biological motion txt file from the txtbiomotion folder
-5) To View Biological Motion txt File:
+6) To View Biological Motion txt File:
 `python3 ViewBiologicalMotion/bmread.py txtbiomotion/filename.txt` where filename is your biological motion txt file

 ## Requirements: